loganwuu/ask_experts/README.md

 # Ask-Experts with AngularJS

-##### A website that allows users to post questions and get replies by other users/experts.
+##### A website that allows users to post questions and get replies by other experts.
 (9/23/15)

 #### By Logan Wu & Chris Swan

 ## Description
-An app that allows a user to post a question for the world to view, and give a chance for experts(or internet trolls) to reply and give them useful information.
+An app that allows users to post questions for the world to view, and get a chance for experts(or internet trolls) to reply and give them helpful information.
+Answered questions can be filtered out from unanswered ones and answers can be upvoted and downvoted.
+Comments can also be added to each answer submitted.
+Search function is also added to search through the existing questions.

 ## Setup

-* Clone the project using the link provided on Github in the Terminal.
+* Clone the project using the link provided on Github in the Terminal by using ```git clone```.
 * If you are on a mac, use Terminal to type in ```python -m SimpleHTTPServer``` from the top level of the project folder. open browser to ```localhost:8000``` to view site.